alloboval/Searching/README.md

 "# Searching"
-just for simple array;
+"just for simple array;"
-will be add a functions for the collections;
+"will be add a functions for the collections;"